Boxing has been associated with sports betting throughout its history and is becoming big for online sports betting.

-The nature of boxing means that there are a limited range of betting markets, compared with other sports like soccer.
+The nature of boxing means that there is a limited range of betting markets, compared with other sports like soccer.

-There are six different types of bets that are most often offered by operators in the run-up to a fight:
+There are usually six different types of boxing bets that are offered by operators in the run-up to a fight:

-- Round group betting: Similar to round betting, this offers a little more flexibility when it comes to picking which round the winner will be decided on.
+Similar to round betting, this offers a little more flexibility when it comes to picking which round the fight will end.
 It’s often preferred by punters because choosing the exact round is very difficult to do.

-- Method of victory: A broad market, allowing punters to choose how the outcome will be decided.
-Options range between straight knockout, technical knockout or disqualification.
+A broad market, allowing punters to choose how the outcome will be decided.
+Options range between straight knockout, technical knockout, decision or disqualification.

 So, what to look out for?
 Firstly, take into consideration how your betting candidate has fared in previous matches at this level, and how they react to high-pressure events.
 If this is a prize fight and your potential candidate always fares very well in the spotlight, you can bet with a little more confidence.

-One of the most important things when it comes to analyzing competitors is to not get sucked into the pre-fight media frenzy.
+One of the most important things when betting on boxing is to not get sucked into the pre-fight media frenzy.
 There will be a lot of speculation, so look out for sensationalist or contradictory reports.